GrapeCity/ComponentOne-WinForms-Samples/Core/InputPanel/CS/InputPanelExplorer/README.md

 * Bind data in automatic mode.
 * Bind data in custom mode.
+* Create business form using InputGridPanel and use it for the data filling and validation.
+* Create flexible catalogue form using InputFlowPanel and InputGridPanel components.

 The InputPanel connecting to the SQLite database and binding data from Employees table.
+The Catalogue example uses data from Cars table.